Our List of the Best Cities to Visit in South America

 Medellin, Colombia

 Today the bustling, hillside metropolis of Medellin is, without doubt, one of the best cities to visit in South America and Colombia.
-A centre of arts, culture, drama and a thriving food scene but that wasn’t always the case.
+A centre of arts, culture, drama, and a thriving food scene but that wasn’t always the case.

-With a turbulent past and some of the poorest communas or neighbourhoods in Colombia, a visit to Medellin is an opportunity to learn about Colombia’s past and how far it’s come.
+With a turbulent past and some of the poorest communas or neighborhoods in Colombia, a visit to Medellin is an opportunity to learn about Colombia’s past and how far it’s come.
 There is plenty to do here from taking the heaven-bound cable cars for a great view of the city, exploring some fascinating museums and checking out some famous flower markets.

 The highlight, however, is a tour of Communa 13 which was once one of the most dangerous neighbourhoods in Medellin.